Dual naming: Finland

 In Finland, many towns have two names, one in Finnish and one in Swedish (the two official languages of the country).
 The two names are considered equally correct but are not used as a formal duality of names.

-France and Switzerland
+Switzerland

-The official names of bilingual areas of Alsace, France, and Switzerland also apply.
-For instance, the German and French Swiss town of Biel/Bienne is the combination of its German name (Biel) and its French name (Bienne).
+Biel/Bienne in Switzerland, whose population is divided between German-speakers and French-speakers, has an official name that is combination of its traditional German (Biel) and its French (Bienne) names.